boots-edu/textbook/source/original/week8.md

 _Software Testing_  is the process of validating that software is bug free and meets requirements\.

 * Software bugs can be expensive\, but they can also be very dangerous\.
 Here are a few examples of software bugs causing terrible outcomes:
-  * 1985: Canada’s Therac\-25 radiation therapy malfunctioned due to a software bug and resulted in lethal radiation doses to patients\.
+  * 1985: Canada's Therac\-25 radiation therapy malfunctioned due to a software bug and resulted in lethal radiation doses to patients\.
   * 1994: China Airlines Airbus A300 crashed due to a software bug killing 264 people\.
   * 1999: A software bug caused the failure of a $1\.2 billion military satellite launch\.
   * 2015: A software bug in an F\-35 resulted in it being unable to detect targets correctly\.
   * Starbucks was forced to close more than 60% of its outlet in the U\.S\. and Canada due to a software failure in its POS system\.
-  * Nissan cars were forced to recall 1 million cars from the market due to a software failure in the car’s airbag sensory detectors\.
+  * Nissan cars were forced to recall 1 million cars from the market due to a software failure in the car's airbag sensory detectors\.

 __Topic: Testing__